 Oregon State University (OSU) recognizes students may experience times of grief and bereavement due to the loss of someone close.
 The development of the Student Bereavement Guidelines was a collaborative effort of the Faculty Senate Executive Committee and Academic Advising Council, Academic Affairs and the Office of the Dean of Student Life.
 The guidelines are intended to help students and faculty navigate a difficult situation while supporting academic success.

 Students: In the unfortunate event that you experience the loss of a parent, guardian, sibling, spouse, roommate, or other person close to you, please notify or have a friend or family member notify your instructor(s) and academic advisor(s) if an absence is needed.
 Should you need to be absent from classes, please remember that you are responsible for providing documentation of the death or funeral services attended to your academic advisor(s).
-Documentation may include, but is not limited to a Memorial Service program or newspaper/website obituary notice.
+Documentation may include, but is not limited to a memorial service program or newspaper/website obituary notice.

-For additional information regarding absences from classes or Academic Regulations, please refer to the Dean of Student Life FAQs page: http://oregonstate.edu/deanofstudents/faculty/absences
+For additional information regarding absences from classes or Academic Regulations, please refer to the Dean of Student Life FAQs page: http://studentlife.oregonstate.edu/main/student-faq

 Faculty: The student is responsible for providing academic advisor(s) with documentation of the death or funeral service attended.
 The advisor(s) will notify instructors of the receipt of documentation.
-Documentation may include, but is not limited to, a Memorial Service program or newspaper/website obituary notice.
+Documentation may include, but is not limited to, a memorial service program or newspaper/website obituary notice.
 Given proper documentation, the instructor may choose to excuse the student from class absences and provide the opportunity to earn equivalent credit and to demonstrate evidence of meeting the learning outcomes for missed assignments or assessments.
 Consideration for academic assistance and the opportunity to complete the course through alternate arrangements are at the discretion of the instructor and dependent on the nature of the course.

 In support of these guidelines, it is hoped that OSU instructors will not penalize students who have provided verification of their bereavement needs.
 Additionally, OSU instructors are asked to offer reasonable compensatory experiences if appropriate, to ensure that students’ academic progress in the course will not be unduly compromised.
-These might include extending deadlines, allowing make-up exams, recalculating the weighting of scores from other course assignments or exams, or offering an Incomplete, to name a few.
-The Center for Teaching and Learning is available to consult with instructors about options for designing compensatory experiences (541-737-2804; firstname.lastname@example.org).
+These might include extending deadlines, allowing make-up exams, recalculating the weighting of scores from other course assignments or exams, or offering an incomplete, to name a few.
+The Center for Teaching and Learning is available to consult with instructors about options for designing compensatory experiences (541-737-2816, firstname.lastname@example.org).
 It is up to the instructor to determine what constitutes a reasonable compensatory experience in a given course.